 Program Participation: Adding or Reducing E2M2C™ program Devices

-Change of Ownership or Leaseholder at the Placement Site
+Change of Ownership, Lessee, or Lessor at the Placement Site

-Whenever a site where the E2M2C™ program is in place is sold, or otherwise changes hands (as in a change in the leaseholder of a leased property), we must be notified in advance of the sale or change of leaseholder so that the the devices associated with the E2M2C™ program may be removed prior to, or consonant with, the sale or change of leaseholder.
-If the new owner or leaseholder consents, in writing, to continue with the E2M2C™ program, they will be left in place and the service schedule will continue without change or interruption, and the new owner or leaseholder will be charged the full service fee for the next service interval when the service is performed.
+Whenever a site where the E2M2C™ program is in place is sold, or otherwise changes hands (as in a change in the lessee or lessor at a leased property), we must be notified in advance of the sale or change of status so that the the devices associated with the E2M2C™ program may be removed prior to, or consonant with, the change of the status of the property.
+If the new owner, lessor, or lessee consents, in writing, to continue with the E2M2C™ program, they will be left in place and the service schedule will continue without change or interruption, and the new owner or leaseholder will be charged the full service fee for the next service interval when the service is performed.
 If no agreement is reached prior to the sale or change in leaseholder, the stations will be picked up prior to the sale or change in leaseholder and the departing owner or leaseholder will be charged a service fee for each station at that time.

 Damage, Destruction, or Theft of E2M2C™ program Devices